 Learning the concept of serving vs. selling…

 I had the honor of speaking with Larry Levine, international and best-selling author of ‘Selling From The Heart.’
-Larry knows, and has 30 years experience in the world of the B2B technology space.
-Most importantly he knows what it takes to be a successful sales professional.
+Larry knows, and has 30 years of experience in the world of the B2B technology space.
+Most importantly, he knows what it takes to be a successful sales professional.

 The title alone ‘Selling From the Heart,’ shows what an important topic ‘what is sales,’ is in today’s world.

-Watch this special interview to learn the whole premise of ‘Selling from the heart’…
+Watch this exclusive interview to learn the whole premise of ‘Selling from the heart’…

 So why is “selling from the heart” so important today?

 First of all, let’s take a look at the concept of serving vs. selling or traditional sales vs. heartfelt sales.